djrobinson/nextjs-ui-kits/README.md

 - Not as customizable as Shadcn.
 Two different methods to override styles and they're not straighforward
   - Customizing component styles by adding a new variant is clunky and requires [knowledge of source code](https://nextui.org/docs/customization/custom-variants#extend-the-original-component-variants)
-  - You have to learn [tailwind-variants](https://www.tailwind-variants.org/) to use & customize
+  - You have to learn [tailwind-variants](https://www.tailwind-variants.org/) to use & customize (I find Shadcn's use of class-variance-authority more intuitive)
 - Less component variety than Shadcn (36 unique components, no complex componentry like datepicker & complex datagrids)

 ## Shadcn/UI

 **Description:** This is not a component library as much as it is super clean boilerplate code for you to build your own component library.
 It is not an npm package, but instead uses a CLI tool to copy the boilerplate into your code.
 It utilizes Radix UI to create an easy to theme & customize design system and has a CLI that enables simple NextJS integration.
-Their use of `class-variance-authority`, `clsx`, and `tailwind-merge` also makes customizing these components super straightforward and well organized.
+Their use of [`class-variance-authority`](https://cva.style/docs), [`clsx`](https://github.com/lukeed/clsx), and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge) give the components a good developer experience.
 The unique paradigm of the "disappearing UI kit" enables devs to serve themselves when changing the behavior of a component, without requiring weird wrapper components or submitting a PR to an open source project.

 - [Dependencies](https://github.com/djrobinson/nextjs-ui-kits/blob/master/shadcn-ui/package.json)